Connecticut Department of Emergency Services and Public Protection

-The Connecticut Department of Emergency Services and Public Protection is a statewide law agency of Connecticut for law enforcement, fire services, and scientific services.
+The Connecticut Department of Emergency Services and Public Protection, formerly the Connecticut Department of Public Safety, is a statewide law agency of Connecticut for law enforcement, fire services, and scientific services.
 Its headquarters are in Middletown.
 The current commissioner is Ronnell A. Higgins.

 The Department of Emergency Services and Public Protection was created due to a statewide reorganization of state agencies.
 The reorganization dissolved the Department of Public Safety, merged the Commission on Fire Prevention and Control, dissolved the Department of Emergency Management and Homeland Security (DEMHS) and merged the Police Officer Standards and Training Council (POST).